 Salience and Accountability: School Infrastructure and Last-Minute Electoral Punishment (Slides) (with R. Durante) – Economic Journal (conditionally accepted)

-Do you want to become a teacher?
-Career choice motivation using behavioral strategies (with G. Elacqua, D. Hincapie, A. Jaimovich, F. Lopez Boo, D. Paredes, A. Roman) – Economics of Education Review
+Career choice motivation using behavioral strategies (Summary Video) (with G. Elacqua, D. Hincapie, A. Jaimovich, F. Lopez Boo, D. Paredes, A. Roman) – Economics of Education Review

 Abstract: Does immigration affect beliefs and concerns about crime?
 We answer this question in the context of Chile, where the foreign-born population almost tripled in five years.
 To identify a causal effect, we use two strategies: a two-way fixed effects model at the municipality-year level and a 2SLS model, based on a shift-share type of instrument.
 First, we show that immigration increases concerns and perceptions about crime and public security.
 We then document a substantial effect on behavioral responses such as investing in home security or adopting coordinated anti-crime measures with neighbors.
 Finally, we show that these concerns about crime seem ungrounded as we fail to find any significant effect on victimization.
 When exploring potential channels that could explain the widening in the crime-perceptions gap, we find suggestive evidence of the effect being driven by municipalities with a higher presence of local media (such as local radio stations).
 In addition, the effect seems to be larger when immigrants are predominantly low-skilled.
 Finally, using an index of bilateral ethnic distance, we show that the genetic distance between Chile and the nationality of immigrants does not seem to be driven the effects, ruling out the effect being driven by the intergroup threat.